 Political Parties and Elections In Cuba

 Cuba practices the one-party political system.
-It has a non-compulsory suffrage, legible to Cuban citizens who have been in the country for two years.
-Such people are only afforded that privilege as long as they are 16 years of age and above, those not accused of any criminal offense, and not mentally handicapped.
+It has non-compulsory suffrage, legible to Cuban citizens who have been in the country for two years.
+Such people are only afforded that privilege as long as they are 16 years of age and above and those not accused of any criminal offense.
 Cubans living abroad have no voting rights.
 The national elections are held as per the 1976 Constitution.
 Elections involve the nomination of vying candidates by voters in the nomination assemblies; provincial and candidacy commissions nominate federal candidates; secret-ballot voting system and recall elections.
 In general, elections have two phases: one which deals with elections of the municipal assembly delegates and the other handling elections of provincial and national assembly’s deputies.
-As a one-party system country, the Communist Part is the official political party.
-Other important parties include the Liberty Party of Cuba, Social Democratic Coordination of Cuba, and Christian Democratic Party of Cuba among others.
+As a one-party system country, the Communist Party is the official political party.
+Other important parties include the Liberty Party of Cuba, Social Democratic Coordination of Cuba, and the Christian Democratic Party of Cuba among others.
 The Department of Revolutionary Orientation regulates media coverage.
 Mentally incapacitated people, prisoners, and those deprived of political rights cannot take part in the elections.
 In Cuba, political parties are not allowed to campaign.
 Voters can only choose candidates from their biographies and photos posted on public domains and locations.